E&O Insurance for Startups

 • Marketplaces that provide services, workflows, or outcomes.

-• Startups that do implementation, onboarding, or professional services.
+• Startups handling implementation, onboarding, or professional services.

-If customers rely on your product to run operations, route money, make decisions, or meet compliance requirements, Tech E&O should be on your short list.
+If customers rely on your product to run operations, route money, make decisions, or meet compliance requirements, you need the errors and omissions insurance technology companies depend on.

 When startups typically buy Tech E&O